Feedback About wiseGEEK Login

-What Is the Connection Between Stress and the Nervous System?
+What Is the Connection between Stress and the Nervous System?

-• Written By: R. Bargar
+R. Bargar

 When the body experiences stress, it triggers a complex series of interactions between the nervous system and the endocrine system, which regulates hormones.
 The nervous system senses and interprets events, and if stress is perceived, the endocrine system is alerted while the sympathetic nervous system is activated.
 Chemical signaling by hormones is initiated by a tiny structure in the brain, the hypothalamus.
 Using the nervous system’s electrical signaling, the hypothalamus triggers the release of hormones by the endocrine glands.
 Heart rate, breathing, digestion and a host of other metabolic processes are influenced by the intricate interactions between hormones, stress and the nervous system.